erinduncan/CapcoProject/README.md

 # Capco Project

-This application displays images that dynamically resize when hovered over, while other images shift to fill the empty space.
+This application displays images that dynamically resize and change color when hovered over, while the surrounding images shift to fill the empty space.

 [Dynamic Images Application](https://erin.d1t42uonzvpaf2.amplifyapp.com/)